noaa-pifsc/StudentOpportunities/README.md

 in the box under "Commit message".
 This could be something like, "added tour to upcoming events".
 Click commit below your message.
 Close the dialogue box.
 Click "Pull".
 This *pulls* any changes others have made in the repo onto your computer.
 Close the dialogue box.
 Click "Push".
 This *pushes* your change into the repo.
+Close the dialogue boxes.

 For small files, you can commit and push multiple files at once.
 For larger files, the enterprise GitHub gets cranky and then you have to troubleshoot things which